Black Bear: Ursus americanus floridanus

 Kingdom: Animalia (animals, not plants or single celled organisms)

-Phylum: Chordata (they have spinal chords)
+Phylum: Chordata (have spinal chords)

-Sub-phylum: Vertebrata (they have a back bone)
+Sub-phylum: Vertebrata (have a back bone)

-Class: Mammalia (they are mammals)
+Class: Mammalia (mammals)

 Order: Carnivora (classified by body structure as carnivores)

-Family: Ursidae (the Latin word for bear family)
+Family: Ursidae (Latin for bear family)

 Genus: Ursus (Latin for bear)